The True Cost of Non-Compliance in Business

 3. Delegate your responsibilities

 As a business grows, compliance obligations grow too.
 That’s why it’s important to have a reliable and scalable means of managing your responsibilities.
 Outsourcing your international HR and payroll compliance to expert third parties can reduce costs across all compliance activity.

 Many nations go through phases of increased regulation followed by deregulation to a point.
 That said, the general rule is that once a regulation is on the books, it gets tweaked rather than erased.
 Keeping up to date with every change across every market is a job all of its own, and therefore a prime candidate for scalable outsourcing.

-At FMP Global, we specialise in ensuring global compliance for payroll and HR regulations for all our clients.
+At IRIS FMP, we specialise in ensuring global compliance for payroll and HR regulations for all our clients.
 We have an in-depth understanding of the requirements your business faces, as well as regional experts to address any compliance issues you may have.
 Having worked in 135 different countries, our teams are adept at navigating the world of foreign employment law.
 We know how to make sure your company adheres to all regulations, so you can avoid the consequences of non-compliance in business.

 If you’re interested in finding out more about our payroll and HR management, download our brochure today.